Is There a Dimmer Outlook Ahead for Itau Unibanco Holding S.A. (ITUB)?

 Itau Unibanco Holding S.A.
-(NYSE:ITUB) went up by 1.39% from its latest closing price compared to the recent 1-year high of $9.23.
-The company’s stock price has collected 5.41% of gains in the last five trading sessions.
-Press Release reported 12 hours ago that Material Fact: Sale of shares – XP
+(NYSE:ITUB) went up by 0.34% from its latest closing price compared to the recent 1-year high of $9.23.
+The company’s stock price has collected 3.47% of gains in the last five trading sessions.
+Press Release reported on 12/03/20 that Material Fact: Sale of shares – XP

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.